Dutch Brain and Cognition Early Career Award

 The NVP Early Career Award is given for outstanding contributions to the field of brain and cognition by a scientist early in his/her career.
 The purpose is to increase the visibility of our field and support excellent early-career scientists.
-Funding agencies and universities use indicators of scientific quality in deciding upon the deployment of limited resources, and one important indicator is having received an Award.
+Funding agencies and universities use indicators of scientific quality in deciding upon the deployment of limited resources, and one important indicator is having been awarded an Award.

-At the biennial NVP Winter conference, the Society will give the Early Career Award to an outstanding early career researcher working at a Dutch research institution for their contribution to scientific knowledge in the field of Brain and Cognition.
-The awardee will receive an Award certificate and €500 in prize money.
+At the biennial NVP Winter conference, the Society will award the Early Career Award to an outstanding early career researcher working at a Dutch research institution for their contribution to scientific knowledge in the field of Brain and Cognition.
+The awardee will receive an Award certificate and €500 prize money.
 In addition, (s)he will be invited to present an overview of her/his scientific work at the NVP Winter conference on Brain and Cognition.

 Researchers are eligible if they:

 - have conducted original work in the field of Brain and Cognition and related fields, i.e. work in those fields that would typically be suitable for submission for presentation at the NVP conference.

 - currently work at, or are demonstrably returning to, a Dutch research institution.
 Approved institutions are those Dutch universities whose terms of reference include the conduct of research, and the KNAW and NWO research institutes.
 Herein we follow the criteria for the institutions contained in the NWO Grant Rules 2017.